btholt/build-a-fullstack-nextjs-app-v4/lessons/03-auth/A-signin-and-signup.md

+> 🚨 The version of Neon Auth taught in this course is deprecated.
+This version of Neon Auth wrapped another service, Stack Auth.
+Luckily, you can still sign up directly for Stack Auth, but the database sync'ing that it did no longer works.
+I've modified the course notes to use Stack Auth.
+We will have to add several things that the videos don't have, but we've kept it fairly minimal so that the deviations from the videos is as small as possible. 🚨
+> There is a new version of Neon Auth that uses Better Auth, and you can use that if you please, but it works slightly different and uses a different SDK.
+But otherwise it's pretty similar!

 We are going to do now do auth using Neon Auth, which under the hood is the same as Stack Auth - they're just neatly linked if you use Neon and Neon Auth together.

+> We're going to skip using Neon Auth here and use Stack Auth

 - Head to Neon.com
 - Sign up for an account
 - Create a new project - use the most recent version of Postgres and it doesn't matter what cloud or region you choose
-- Click on the Neon Auth tab
-- Create your Neon Auth integration
-- Go to configuration, click generate keys
-- Copy the snippet and paste it into a `.env` file at the root of your project.
+- Copy the connection strings and paste it into a `.env` file at the root of your project.

+> Now go to stack-auth.com, sign up, and grab the environment keys.

 Your new .env file should look like